lelongrvp/final/README.md

-# ultimate-app
+# Final project
-- This is my practice project using Reactjs and Ant Design
+- This is the final project for front-end course during KITS 2023